Languages of Atlas Altera

 CREATING GAIA POLYGLOTTA

 Still, there are not enough states to fill the myriad languages and dialects of humankind, each one with their own idiosyncrasies as much as ingenuities, and each with their poetries and knowledges.
 As states capture or grow organically out of peoples, lexicon inevitably becomes a site of violence.
-With time, the words of the marginal and non-state others will die or fade into obscurity.
-This is progress—or so we're told.
+With time, the words of the marginal and non-state others will fade or be obscured.
+This is progress—or so we're told. â€‹

 Altera_Data_Generating_LanguageFamilies_Website_Transparent.png

-Language Families of Altera
+Language Families - Tabbed

 bottom of page